 Home energy efficiency measures will also impact on heating demands mostly with the government target to improve home’s Energy Performance Certificate (EPC) ratings to a minimum of C by 2030.
 The advancements in heating efficiencies and the push to create low-carbon heating technologies will also alter the domestic energy consumption.

 Domestic renewable technologies for producing heating and electricity will continue to grow as homes become more self-sufficient, and renewables become more mainstream and affordable.
-These technologies will significantly alter the energy demand for homes and the relationship that they have with energy.
+These technologies will significantly alter the energy demand for homes and make it more feasible for homeowners to generate their own electricity.